 Catalysts are wired differently.
 They understand what it takes to achieve an organization’s growth target, and how to get around roadblocks that may get in the way.
 The role of the catalyst is to speed up a process that must happen within an organization.

 The organization knows what must change, what they must do to reach their target, however it takes a catalyst to cut through the analysis, and bureaucracy to get the process started – now.

-They argue that in many cases organizations teach - or better yet brainwash - managers into believing that there is no taking control of the organization and making the changes necessary to achieve long term substantial growth.
-In the organization’s eyes the key is to minimize risk, and maximize control.
-In other words maintain the status quo.
+In many cases, organizations teach – or better yet brainwash – managers into believing they cannot take control of the organization and make the changes necessary to achieve long-term substantial growth.
+In the organization’s eyes, the key is to minimize risk and maximize control.
+In other words, maintain the status quo.

-Catalysts see through this trap.
-They know that if they can build a sound business case to achieve the company’s goals, they will get the permission they need.
-They know they can change the company.
+As a catalyst you need to see through this trap.
+If you spend the time and energy (sweat equity), and if you can build a sound business case to achieve the company’s goals, you will get the permission you need.
+As a catalyst, you can change the company.

-The Beacon Group’s Keys to Igniting the Catalysts in your Organization
+Keys to Becoming the Catalyst in your Organization

-The good news is that you can profile catalysts using a standard DISC assessment.
-Here are some of the traits you should be looking for:
+The good news is that catalysts can be profiled.
+Here are some of the traits they exhibit:

-Dominance – Catalysts have extremely high scores here.
-They are frustrated with the here and now, and are always looking for the next big thing.
-They are also very task focused.
-If the growth target is “meaty” enough, they’ll get to work on it immediately
+Dominance – As a catalyst you are likely frustrated with the here and now, and are always looking for the next big thing.
+Catalysts are also very task focused.
+If the growth target is “meaty” enough, a catalyst will get to work on it immediately.

-Influence – Again high scores.
-Catalysts know that they can’t do this alone.
-They know that they must influence others in the organization to get on board with them, and pursue this new approach together.
+Influence – Catalysts know that they can’t do this alone.
+You must influence others in the organization to get on board with you, and pursue this new approach together.

-Steadfastness – Catalysts score lower here.
-While the traits of this area of personality are important, they become secondary when there is a major change process underway.
-Catalysts are not shackled by their organization’s past.
-They understand it’s importance, but they never feel constrained by it.
+Steadfastness – While this trait is important, it may become secondary when there is a major change process underway.
+Do not be shackled by your organization’s past, understand its importance, but don’t be constrained by it.